 Writers also wrote to influence history and society of their times as well.

 This helps the reader understand what motivated historical events and societal beliefs for different time periods and places, and why we are in the place and belief system we are at now.

 Classics can serve as primary documents that give insight to our history and culture and the history and culture of others.

 This reason can be an academic reason to study classics or it can be one for personal growth.

 Classics tend to use more complex sentence structure and advanced vocabulary.
 Our brains can experience neuroplasticity (changes in our brain) when we become accustomed to reading these more complex sentences and advanced vocabulary.
 We can study and assimilate these types of phrasings and words to our own writing styles and speaking patterns, thus developing our own skills and bringing them to another level.

 When a child grows up listening to or reading these types of stories, that child is not intimidated by these types of sentences or words because they have grown used to them and have absorbed them into their own thought processes.
 As we get older, we can still do this by studying the classics and becoming accustomed to reading and understanding them the more we are exposed to them.

 Studying the classics – their themes, characters, and word expression – can not only provide academic growth in our thinking skills and understanding, but also enrich our lives much like a piece of artwork or music.
 Appreciating the written word is becoming a lost art, but it doesn’t have to be with a little time and patience.

 That is why I am developing self-paced courses and live online classes to share all of these aspects of the classics with middle and high schoolers.
-To learn about my upcoming live online class for To Kill a Mockingbird, visit this page.
 To learn about the self-paced courses I am developing, visit this page.
 I hope you join me in exploring and enjoying fine books!